Bernice Bobs Her Hair: Adaptations

 Julie Harris starred in a 1951 television adaption.
 Shelley Duvall starred in a 1976 adaptation.

 "Bernice Bobs Her Hair" has been adapted twice for television.
 In 1951, CBS adapted the story for a Starlight Theatre episode starring 26-year-old Julie Harris as the pretty but boring Bernice, Mary Sinclair as Bernice's spiteful cousin Marjorie, and Jerry Paris as Otis.
 Novelist Anita Loos, the author of the 1925 novel Gentlemen Prefer Blondes, appeared in a cameo as herself.

 In 1976, Joan Micklin Silver directed a television production created for the PBS series The American Short Story.
 The production starred Shelley Duvall as Bernice, Veronica Cartwright as Marjorie, and Bud Cort as Warren.
 Patrick Reynolds, using the stage name Patrick Byrne, played Draycott Deyo and Polly Holliday played Marjorie's mother and Bernice's aunt.

 In 1982, D. D. Brooke adapted the work into a one-act play by The Dramatic Publishing Company.
 It was adapted into a 2015 musical by composer Adam Gwon and playwright Julia Jordan.
-The Irish pop group The Divine Comedy turned the story into a song on their 1993 album Liberation.
+The Northern Irish baroque pop group The Divine Comedy turned the story into a song on their 1993 album Liberation.